Department of Sociology

 Our students are active in university life and have an excellent reputation for community-based social science and policy research.

-Our faculty study an assortment of topics that intersect with life in the North, including housing and environmental issues, deviance and crime, globalization and culture, and urbanization and inequality.
+Our faculty study an assortment of topics that intersect with life in the North, including housing and environmental issues, globalization and culture, and inequality.

 Our alumni are leaders in a range of fields including research, business, advocacy, public health, law enforcement, education, and policy.